return42/sphkerneldoc/linux_src_doc/drivers/gpio/gpiolib-of_c.rst

 -----------

-This is simple translation function, suitable for the most 1:1 mapped gpio chips.
-This function performs only one sanity check: whether gpio is less than ngpios (that is specified in the gpio_chip).
+This is simple translation function, suitable for the most 1:1 mapped GPIO chips.
+This function performs only one sanity check: whether GPIO is less than ngpios (that is specified in the gpio_chip).

 .. _`of_mm_gpiochip_add_data`: